 Each case is different.
 The compensation for an employment claim in California depends upon many variables.
 It includes the nature of your claim, the number of parties involved, and the damages.
 If you want to know what settlement realistically to expect in your specific case, call us and ask to speak with an employment lawyer.

 California's laws require the employees and workers seeking employment to be hired based on their abilities, not their age.
 This applies to job seekers and applicants over 40.
 Certain prohibited questions or practices can come up at any stage of the employment relationship as early as advertising or recruiting for the position.
 If you think you were discriminated against because of your age, consult with an employment lawyer right away.

 If you didn't get paid commissions earned or didn't get paid on time, in California, you have the right to file a lawsuit against your employer.
 An employment lawyer can evaluate your claim and determine the right remedy to help you get paid.
 Under the California employment law, once a commission has been earned, the employee has a right to be paid.

 Yes.
 The employment laws of California protect all workers without regard to their immigration status.
 If you are a foreign national working in California, an employment lawyer can help you collect your unpaid wages.

 Knowing other people's settlement may not help you.
 Each case is different, and your claim could be very different from other people's claims.
 If you want to know what settlement realistically to expect in your case, you need to speak with an employment lawyer.

 Yes, but consulting an employment lawyer first is highly recommended.
-Employment law is always changing, and there are specific strict deadlines (statutes of limitations) for filing every employment claim.
-Call us at 888-762-0297 to discuss your case.
+Employment law is always changing, and there are specific strict deadlines (statutes of limitations) for filing every employment dispute.
+An employment lawyer can help you calculate damages and determine the best course of action for your claim.
+Call us at 888-762-0297 if you have any questions.
 We don't charge for consultations.